 “Of course!
 Nothing for nothing, and nothing from nothing,” I said, quoting an ancient thieves proverb*.
 I’d been stooled to the rogue** near as long as she’d been alive, and I meant to remind her of that — and of other history we shared.

 She looked hard at me from under her tangle of sodden hair, and after a moment she shook her head.
 “Well, go on, then.
 Take a bowl full.”
 Her voice was softer now, but she was still watching me like she would a strange dog.
 I pulled a freshly-acquired bowl and spoon from a pocket and scooped up a healthy serving, then hunkered down to eat as she refreshed the pot with some of what I’d brought and put the cover on.
 It would stay on until the additions were cooked through.

-Hobo stew done wrong will kill you dead.
+Hobo stew done wrong can kill you dead.
 Done right, it’s ambrosia, a mix of flavors you’ll never find anywhere else cooked over an open fire — and the Queen’s pot was always done right.
 No two stews taste alike, for the simple reason that the ingredients are whatever comes to hand — a handful of grain, city pigeons, even the odd wild herb from a public park or someone’s windowbox.
 Before I enlisted, I’d lived on the stuff… but then, that was another world, and besides, the wench is dead.